-Write/Erase endurance failures may occur in a cell, page, or block, and are detected by doing a status read after either an auto program or auto block erase operation.
-The cumulative bad block count will increase along with the number of write/erase cycles.
+Write/Erase endurance failures may occur in a cell, page, or block, and are detected by doing a Status Read after either an Auto Page Program or Auto Block Erase operation.
+The cumulative bad block count will increase along with the number of Write/Erase cycles.

-• Data Retention
+Data Retention

-The data in memory may change after a certain amount of storage time.
+The data in NAND Flash memory may change after a certain amount of storage time.
 This is due to charge loss or charge gain.
 After block erasure and reprogramming, the block may become usable again.
+Data Retention time is generally influenced by the number of Write/Erase cycles and temperature.

-Here is the combined characteristics image of Write/Erase Endurance and Data Retention.
+Here is a graph plotting the relationship between Write/Erase Endurance and Data Retention.